Why Investors Need to Take Advantage of These 2 Basic Materials Stocks Now

 The Zacks Earnings ESP, Explained

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-United States Steel (X) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.04 a share 28 days away from its upcoming earnings release on October 26, 2023.
+Albemarle (ALB) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $5.48 a share 30 days away from its upcoming earnings release on November 1, 2023.

-United States Steel's Earnings ESP sits at +2.71%, which, as explained above, is calculated by taking the percentage difference between the $1.04 Most Accurate Estimate and the Zacks Consensus Estimate of $1.02.
-X is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $5.48 Most Accurate Estimate and the $4.14 Zacks Consensus Estimate, Albemarle has an Earnings ESP of +32.18%.
+Investors should also know that ALB is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-X is just one of a large group of Basic Materials stocks with a positive ESP figure.
-Dow Inc. (DOW) is another qualifying stock you may want to consider.
+ALB is part of a big group of Basic Materials stocks that boast a positive ESP, and investors may want to take a look at Southern Copper (SCCO) as well.

-Dow Inc. which is readying to report earnings on October 24, 2023, sits at a Zacks Rank #3 (Hold) right now.
-It's Most Accurate Estimate is currently $0.43 a share, and DOW is 26 days out from its next earnings report.
+Slated to report earnings on October 27, 2023, Southern Copper holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $0.89 a share 25 days from its next quarterly update.

-The Zacks Consensus Estimate for Dow Inc. is $0.43, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +0.67%.
+The Zacks Consensus Estimate for Southern Copper is $0.82, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +8.54%.

-X and DOW's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+Because both stocks hold a positive Earnings ESP, ALB and SCCO could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported